-At this time the Agency is not recommending a capacity procurement for the 2017-2018 period or beyond but recognizes that unexpected capacity retirements, or significant exports of capacity from MISO into PJM, could adversely impact the capacity market in MISO.
-Therefore the IPA requests that the ICC pre-approve the procurement of 25% of the 2017-2018 capacity obligation for Ameren Illinois, simultaneously with the September 2015 procurement event, subject to consensus among the IPA, Staff and the Procurement Monitor.
-The IPA intends to continue monitoring the capacity market in MISO and may propose additional adjustments to the capacity hedging strategy for Ameren Illinois in future procurement plans.
+The Agency is also recommending a capacity procurement for the 2017-2018 period, but recognizes that the capacity market in MISO remains uncertain due to unknown capacity retirements and exports of capacity from MISO into PJM.
+Therefore the IPA requests that the ICC pre-approve the procurement of 25% of the 2017-2018 capacity obligation for Ameren Illinois, simultaneously with the September 2015 procurement event, subject to consensus among the IPA, Staff, Ameren Illinois, the Procurement Administrator and the Procurement Monitor.158 The IPA intends to continue monitoring the capacity market in MISO and may propose additional adjustments to the capacity hedging strategy for Ameren Illinois in future procurement plans.